ireaneus/LivingWaters/src/data/blog-posts/5Solas.md

 >
 > **2 Peter 1:21**
 > *"for no prophecy was ever made by an act of human will, but men moved by the Holy Spirit spoke from God."*
 >
-> **2 Peter 3:15–16**
-> *"…just as also our beloved brother Paul, according to the wisdom given him, wrote to you… as they do also the rest of the Scriptures, to their own destruction."*
->
-> **1 Peter 1:23–25**
-> *"…through the living and enduring word of God… The word of the Lord endures forever.
-And this is the word which was preached to you."*
->
 > **Isaiah 55:11**
 > *"So will My word be which goes out of My mouth;